ghasemieh/ghasemieh.github.io/README.md

-# Welcome to my GitHub
+# Welcome to my GitHub :)

-## Bio
+## About me
-I am a Data Scientist with a master's degree in Business Administration (MBA).
+I'm a Data Scientist with a master's degree in Business Administration (MBA) and startup founder with 6+ years' experience delivering end-to-end data analysis and infrastructure projects to multiple clients.
+I have a deep industry background in big data, machine learning systems, NLP and statistics.

 I am passionate about building a platform to deliver insight by facilitating the decision-making process and solving business problems through the application of cognitive computing and AI.

 Currently, I am working on a duplicate bug report detection system utilizing multiple NLP packages and three models (TF-IDF, Word2Vec, BM25F) in Python.